 Susan Clovechok is empowerment in action.
 Moving around the world for most of her life, Susan has personally experienced the power of positive choice and decision making to recognize opportunities and seize them.

-Growing up, Susan developed important decision-making skills and a healthy work ethic by watching and working with her parents as they fixed up houses for resale and built homes to further the family’s financial stability.
+Growing up, Susan developed important decision-making skills and a healthy work ethic by watching and working with her parents as they fixed up houses for resale and built homes to further the family’s financial stability netflix app mac.
 Susan feels blessed to have grown up in an environment where the word “can’t” was not in their vocabulary and they rolled up their sleeves to find necessary solutions and get the job done.

 Leadership roles came early on for Susan from manager of The Brick by age 25, to providing business consulting and coaching services, operating a print shop and just prior to her elected position in government was the Executive Director of the Columbia Valley Chamber of Commerce.
-For the past eight years Susan has called the Columbia Valley home on a full-time basis and was recently elected Director of her community in the Regional District of East Kootenay, Area F.
+For the past eight years Susan has called the Columbia Valley home on a full-time basis and was recently elected Director of her community in the Regional District of East Kootenay, Area F all games for free.

 Susan’s mission to empower others by supporting them to succeed in ways that are meaningful for them has threaded its way through each and every facet of her life which brings Susan great purpose and fulfillment.